 Throughout the following decades, pickleball grew in popularity and was played in all 50 states by 1990.
 However, it remained the preserve of an older, more niche demographic until relatively recently.

-The Origins of Tennis
+The origins of tennis

 Tennis originates from an earlier game known as ‘Real Tennis', which is still played today.
 Real tennis comes from an earlier game called Jeu de Paume, or the palm game, which was played in France as early as 1300.
-This game was played with the palm of the hand originally, but soon players adopted gloves and by the late 17th century, players were using very rudimentary ‘battoirs', or strung racquets.
+This game was played with the palm of the hand originally, but soon players adopted gloves and by the late 17th century, players were using very rudimentary ‘battoirs', or strung rackets.

 The English, having heard the servers' calls of ‘Tenez!' (loosely translated as ‘take this!') called the game ‘tennis' and promptly fell in love with it.
-From this sport, all modern racquet and paddle sports evolved.
+From this sport, all modern racket and paddle sports evolved.

 In the mid-19th century, two athletes in England (Major Harry Gem and Augurio Perera) developed a version of the game which they played on a croquet lawn.
 Not long after, they helped found the world's first 'lawn tennis' club, and so the modern game was born.

-Major Walter Clopton Wingfield was the man who really made the game take off, developing early nets and racquets, and promoting the game among the aristocracy.
+Major Walter Clopton Wingfield was the man who really made the game take off, developing early nets and rackets, and promoting the game among the aristocracy.
 By 1877, the first Lawn Tennis championship was held in Wimbledon.

-Pickleball vs Tennis Courts
+Pickleball vs tennis courts